shariq1989/cookbook/content/recipe/cinnamon_rolls.md

 ### ABOUT THE CINNAMON ROLLS

 Nothing beats a warm batch of gooey cinnamon rolls.
-During the first Covid lockdown, we found ourselves craving a little bit of comfort.
+During the first Covid lockdown, we found ourselves craving a little of comfort.
 There was only one problem; we couldn't find yeast anywhere, so we had to make cinnamon rolls with no yeast and no cream cheese.
-These easy peasy cinnamon rolls deliver all the yummy goodness of cinnamon rolls, but without the prepping and proofing that comes from using yeast to make your dough.
+These easy-peasy cinnamon rolls deliver all the yummy goodness of cinnamon rolls, but without the prepping and proofing that comes from using yeast to make your dough.
 By omitting yeast from the recipe and replacing it with baking powder, the preparation time is cut in half, meaning you get the cinnamon rolls to the table even quicker.
 We hope you enjoy these no yeast cinnamon rolls with buttermilk

 #### What main ingredients do I need to make these cinnamon rolls?